 Roommate assignments are rolling out and emotions are rolling along with them (brb, gotta go breathe into a paper bag for eternity).

-I really want to get to know my roommate right now.
+I really want to get to know my roommate.
 Should I get in touch with them?

 What exactly do we have in common?

-Sit on it for awhile and give them a chance.
-Our lifestyle questionnaire matches roommates based on living preferences, not hobbies or major.
+Sit on it for a while and give them a chance.
+Our lifestyle questionnaire matches roommates based on living preferences, not hobbies or majors.

 Having a roommate who is different from you can make for an amazing experience and help you grow as a person.
-If you end up having trouble finding commonalities, talk to the RAs in your residence hall.
+If you end up having trouble finding commonalities, talk to the resident assistants in your residence hall.
 They can help out by facilitating conversations.

 Is my roommate going to like me?
 I really want this to work out.

 Making rash judgments based on a phone call, texts, or social snooping isn’t good for you or your roommate.
 You won’t really know them until you meet them face-to-face and spend time together.
 Until then, keep an open mind and be clear with them about expectations.

 This isn’t going well.
 Should I request a new roommate?

 Wait until you’ve spent some time with them in person to make up your mind.
 Setting clear boundaries can fix a lot of foreseeable issues.
 If you’re in conflict over deal-breaker issues, get advice from your resident assistant.
 They’re here to help you sort through them and decide if a change is necessary.